Meet the Staff

 Deb holds a B.S. in Marketing Management from Syracuse University's Whitman School of Management, enjoys the NYC live music scene, strolling Union Square greenmarket, and volunteers for City Harvest and as an Election worker in her free time.

-Jacqueline Marks, Chief Children and Family Officer
+Jacqueline Marks, Chief Children and Families Officer

-For ten years, Jacqueline was central to the growth and development of children and family programming at the MMJCCM, where she was a classroom teacher at the Saul and Carole Zabar Nursery School and then served as the Director of the Wasserman Center for Family Life.
+For ten years, Jacqueline was central to the growth and development of children and family programming at the MMJCCM, where she was a classroom teacher at The Saul and Carole Zabar Nursery School and then served as the Director of The Wasserman Center for Family Life.

 Most recently, Jacqueline was the Senior Director of Early Childhood at the Manny Cantor Center, where she developed New York City's first progressive integrated early childhood center, celebrating the linguistic, cultural, racial, and socioeconomic diversity of the Lower East Side.
 The school has begun to disrupt systemic inequities and ensure all children have equal access to high-quality progressive education and serves as a model for early childhood education.